SSWConsulting/SSW.Rules.Content/rules/no-hello/rule.md

 When you do that, you're simply making the other person wait for you to phrase your question, which generates low productivity.

+Now that you've avoided just saying hello, if you're calling them, [just be sure to give them a warning](/warn-then-call)

 `youtube: https://www.youtube.com/embed/oOEpdViHeVI`
 *No Hello - Say Goodbye to Time Wasting with this Simple Productivity Trick | SSW Rules (6 min)**